KamilMr/notes/javascript.md

    - Language matters.
 We’re building a mental model so that we can be confident in what can or cannot happen in our universe.
 We might speak about these ideas in a casual way (and nitpicking is often counterproductive) but our understanding of the meaning behind the terms needs to be precise.

+## BigInts
+In our JavaScript universe, there is an infinite number of BigInts—one for each integer in math.

+BigInts are great for financial calculations where precision is especially important.

+## Strings
+Primitive, immutable.

+## Symbols
+Symbols like door keys: they hide away some information inside an object and control which parts of code can access it.

+## Primitives some facts:
+- Not all numbers can be perfectly represented in JavaScript.
+Their decimal part offers more precision closer to 0, and less precision further away from it.
+- Numbers from invalid math operations like 1 / 0 or 0 / 0 are special.
+NaN is one of such numbers.
+They may appear due to coding mistakes.
+- `typeof(NaN)` is a number because NaN is a numeric value.
+It’s called “Not a Number” because it represents the idea of an “invalid” number.

+## Garbage collector
+JavaScript doesn’t offer guarantees about when garbage collection happens.
 ## General links
 [Execute program](https://www.executeprogram.com/)